opensearch-project/documentation-website/index.md

 ## Test experimental features

 Experimental features gives you a chance to test new functionality before that functionality is officially released.
-For information about how to install experimental features, follow the links below:
+For information about how to install experimental features, follow the links below.

 ### 2.3